 - Wash the wound with soap and water.

 - Apply an ice pack or cold water for a few minutes.

 - Take acetaminophen (eg, Tylenol) for pain and apply topical anti-itch lotion (eg, calamine lotion) for itching, as needed.

 - Wash with soap and water.

 - Apply cool compresses.

-- Use antihistamines to relieve itching and take acetaminophen (Tylenol®) for pain.
+- Use antihistamines (ages 6 months and older) to relieve itching and acetaminophen for pain.

 For ticks (still attached):

-- Using tweezers, grasp the tick as near the skin as possible, and pull firmly
+- Using tweezers, grasp the tick as near the skin as possible and pull firmly until it releases.

 - Swab the area with alcohol or soap and water.